Turn your classroom knowledge into valuable professional experience

 Enhance your degree

-- You must have completed at least 27 credits and should have at least 12 credits remaining in your degree program.
+- You must have completed at least 27 credits and have at least 12 credits remaining in your degree program.

 - Your CGPA must be 2.7 or higher.